Q: What is Wellness Education ?

 A: Wellness Education, part of the Health Center, provides education and resources to the Framingham State community about the importance of making healthy choices and encourages students to see the connection between their lifestyle choices and their successes.
 By promoting wellness and fostering a healthy campus environment, our hope is that students can be better positioned for academic, personal, and professional success.

 Areas of educational focus include reducing high risk behavior related to alcohol and drug use/abuse, the promotion of sexual responsibility, healthy choices around food and healthy body image.
 Additional areas of focus include improved sleep, stress reduction and smoking cessation.

 Q: Where are you located?

 A: Wellness Education is located in the Health and Wellness Center in Foster Hall, Room 208.
-The Health and Wellness Center is between the College Center and O’Connor Hall and is on the corner of State and Maynard.
+The Health and Wellness Center is between the McCarthy Center and O’Connor Hall and is on the corner of State and Maynard.
 Come visit us!